 - Size: I thought the 650 would be big enough for what I wanted to do.
 I should have opted for the Ironwood 885.
 The 885 is the perfect size for smoking large packer briskets.
 It could handle several racks of ribs with room to spare.
 The 885 is also not too big that you are wasting pellets to heat such a large area that you are barely using.

-- Searing High Temps: 500F should be high enough to sear a steak properly but the Traeger line cannot achieve the sear you need to do a steak properly.
+- Searing High Temps: 500F should be high enough to sear a steak properly but the Traeger line cannot achieve the sear I desire.
 Do not sell your gas or charcoal grill just yet.
 You’ll want it next time your grilling steaks for your friends.
-Weber and Louisiana Grills offer pellet grills that hit 600F.
+Weber and Louisiana Grills offer pellet grills that hit 600F, I plan to test these soon.

 - WiFi Range: I wish the Ironwood 650 had a better antenna for the WiFi.
 The odd time it will not connect to my Wifi network.
 I have to move my grill around a little and restart it so it makes contact.
 My yard is quite large and I have a powerful router that offers a strong signal but it sometimes is not enough for the grill.
 Traeger puts a better antenna on the Timberline grills.